Skip to Main Content

 Division Chief & Program Director: Jacqueline S. Barnett, DHSc, MSHS, PA-C

-Associate Program Director: April Stouder, MHS, PA-C
+Associate Program Director: April Stouder, EdD, MHS, PA-C

 Medical Director: Kenyon Railey, MD

-Interim Director Preclinical Education: Rachel Porter, PhD
+Director Preclinical Education: Rachel Porter, PhD

 Academic Coordinator: Betsy Q. Melcher, MS, ATC, MHS, PA-C